 The farmer sits in his barn and cries

-Or perhaps the traditional cardboard Easter egg which, decorated with Easter rabbits or chickens, has probably been handed down for generations and reveals candy or a small gift when its halves are separated.
+Or perhaps the traditional cardboard Easter egg that, decorated with Easter rabbits or chickens, has probably been handed down for generations and reveals candy or a small gift when its halves are separated.

-The weeks before Easter and das Osterfest are filled with its most easily recognized symbol, the egg, and many of the artist's creations to be seen at the Easter Markets throughout Germany are not just 'painted eggs' but miniature works of art, on every type of egg from Quail to Ostrich.
+The weeks before Easter and "das Osterfest" are filled with its most easily recognized symbol, the egg, and many of the artist's creations seen at the Easter Markets throughout Germany are not just "painted eggs" but miniature works of art.
+On every type of egg shell from Quail to Ostrich.

-There are also beaded, batik, crazy quilt, dried flower covered eggs and more, all of which are usually put on show hanging from Easter Trees, as part of center pieces or surrounded by feathers in baskets.
-Together with masses of spring flowers, especially daffodils, or Osterglocken Easter bells as they are known in Germany, and themed local arts and crafts, the 'designer' egg displays ensure the booths are a riot of color.
+There are also beaded, batik, crazy quilt, dried flower covered eggs and more, all of which are usually put on show hanging from Easter Trees, as part of centerpieces or surrounded by feathers in baskets.
+Together with masses of spring flowers, especially daffodils or "Osterglocken", Easter bells, as they are known in Germany, and Easter arts and crafts, the "designer" egg displays make sure the booths are a riot of color.

-But whether it arrives late or early in the Spring an Easter in Germany, Ostern in Deutschland, is always colorful.
-German homes and gardens are often decorated for the festival and one way is with an Osterstrauch, an Easter tree, cut 'pussy or corkscrew willow' or flowering twigs placed inside the home or trees and bushes in the garden, which are decorated with eggs that have been emptied out through a small hole in the shell, dyed, marbled, decorated or painted with designs and hung from ribbons.
+German homes and gardens are often decorated for the festival and one way is with an "Osterstrauch", Easter tree.
+Cut "pussy or corkscrew willow" or flowering twigs placed inside the home, or trees and bushes in the garden, decorated with eggs that have been emptied out through a small hole in the shell, dyed, marbled or painted with designs and hung from ribbons.

 It is not easy to imagine an Easter without eggs.
-Originally a pagan symbol of earth's rebirth as spring arrives, becoming a Christian symbol of Christ's resurrection from the dead and believed to represent the boulder rolled away from his tomb, now a tradition that uses colored eggs as decorations.
+Originally a pagan symbol of earth's rebirth with the arrival of spring, becoming a Christian symbol of Christ's resurrection from the dead and believed to represent the boulder rolled away from his tomb, now a tradition using colored eggs as decorations.

-However originally there was a practical reason behind the custom, eggs that had been cooked to stay fresh longer during Lent needed to be differentiated from those that had not, and over the years the colors began to take on different meanings.
+Although there was a practical reason behind the custom.
+Cooked eggs stayed fresh longer during the weeks of Lent so needed to differ from those that were fresh, and over the years the colors began to take on meanings.

 Yellow was for Inspiration and Wisdom, Red the Martyrdom of Jesus, White - Purity, Green - Hope, New Beginnings, Innocence and Youth, and Orange for Strength, Persistence, Warmth and Ambition.

-It is a custom throughout Germany that children, and many adults, decorate hollowed out white eggs with designs, faces, flowers, chicks, rabbits, using water colors, special felt tip pens, pieces of paper, fabric, shells or beads, or one of the special packets of paints and egg decorating kits that are on sale at every supermarket leading up to Easter.
+It is a tradition throughout Germany that children, and many adults, decorate hollowed out white eggs with designs, faces, flowers, chicks, rabbits, using water colors, special felt tip pens, pieces of paper, fabric, shells or beads.
+Or one of the special packets of paints and egg decorating kits that are on sale at every supermarket leading up to Easter.

-Wrapping uncooked eggs tightly in a small piece of thin muslin, in which a few flat leaves such a parsley or grass have been placed, and then boiling them, leaves behind a leaf shaped pattern and once cold the colored eggs can be polished to a shine with cooking oil.
+Boiling uncooked eggs that have been wrapped tightly in a small piece of thin muslin together with a few flat leaves, such a parsley or grass, make a leaf pattern and once cold the colored eggs can be polished to a shine with cooking oil.

-These colored and decorated gekochte Eier, boiled eggs, are used to eat, decorate the Easter morning breakfast table, are added to a plaited sweet bread, the Osterkranz or Easter Wreath, given as gifts or added to the Easter tree.
+These colored and decorated "gekochte Eier", boiled eggs, areeaten, used to decorate the Easter morning breakfast table, added to a plaited sweet bread, could be an "Osterkranz" - Easter wreath or Osterzopf - Easter plait, given as gifts or hung on the Easter tree.

-As they were forbidden during Lent in early Christian days, eggs were a highly anticipated delicacy forty days later and, even though few follow the strict Lenten rules in today's Germany, eggs in all their forms still play a starring role in the country's Easter celebrations.
+As they were forbidden during Lent in early Christian days, eggs were a highly anticipated delicacy forty days later and, although few follow the strict Lenten rules in today's Germany, eggs in all their forms still play a starring role in the country's Easter celebrations.